 The tour began at Hötorgshallen, a food-market right in the centre of Stockholm.
 There, we tasted a variety of sausages, cheeses, a Finish rice cake, some brown bear, some herring, and some salmon, which were accompanied by water, beer and Aquavit.
 My favourite parts of this part of the tour were the descriptions of the different cheeses given by Doktor Käse (Doctor Cheese), and by Martin from Hav who described the herring and salmon dishes.
 Both spoke with passion about their chosen areas of food speciality.

 Along the way, we visited quite a few different food venues, including food shops, restaurants and cafes.
 Of particular note was was the organic and fresh gelato from Stikki Nikki, a small chain of gelato shops in Stockholm.
 The tour ended with fika (I had tea) in a small “dungeon like” restaurant/cafe in a building that’s several hundred years old.

 The tour group was fun, with some Swedes, some Americans, a woman from Singapore and myself.
 They limit the groups to a maximum of twelve people (our group had eleven) to maximise the experience.
 Our guide, Gunilla, was excellent.
 Knowledgeable and passionate about food, she was also friendly and had a lovely sense of humour.
 Over almost four hours, I thought the tour was excellent value, and I don’t need to worry about dinner.

 On Sunday, I’m going on another food tour from this group which I’m looking forward to very much, given today’s experience.

-2 thoughts on “The Nordic Experience Food Tour, Stockholm”
+2 responses to “The Nordic Experience Food Tour, Stockholm”

 Our kind of tour :))